Nationwide Help. FREE Initial Consultation. 1-866-601-5518.

 - The mere fact that a requirement is a substantial part of the solicitation does not make it primary and vital under the SBA size standards rule.

 - In evaluating claims under SBA affiliation rules, the appeals court will base its analysis on the solicitation and proposal before it.

 Watson’s SBA OHA Small Business Affiliation & Ostensible Subcontractor Rule Lawyers

 With law offices in Washington DC and Colorado, the government contract law attorneys at Watson & Associates, LLC frequently file or defend SBA affiliation rules and cases under the Ostensible Subcontractor Rule both at the SBA level and appeals at SBA OHA.
 Our SBA Subcontracting lawyers frequently represent clients before the SBA, and SBA Office of Hearings and Appeals when there is an adverse decision or disputes about the ostensible definition.

 Our SBA attorneys have a deep understanding of government small business affiliation rules, prime contractor subcontractor relationships, and how small business ostensible subcontractor affiliation applies when looking at bidding opportunities.

 Call Our CO and Washington DC SBA Ostensible Subcontractor Rule Lawyers

-To preserve your rights under the SBA’s legal Ostensible meaning, 13 CFR Part 121, and Ostensible Subcontractor Rule, affiliation appeals, and adverse SBA decision, Call Watson & Associates at 1866-601-5518 for a Free Initial Consultation.
+To preserve your rights under the SBA’s legal Ostensible meaning, 13 CFR Part 121, and Ostensible contractor Rule, affiliation meaning in appeals cases, and adverse SBA decision Call Watson & Associates at 1866-601-5518 for a Free Initial Consultation.